OrenGitHub/COMPILATION_IDC_FOR_STUDENTS/FOLDER_2_EXERCISES/EX5/EX5.md

 ###### Exercise 5, Due 2/2/2020 before 14:00

 ## Introduction
-Congratulations! you have made it to the final step of our compilation course.
+Congratulations, you have made it to the final step of our compilation course.
 In this last exercise we will translate the input Poseidon program to MIPS assembley.

 [LLVM][LLVM-link] is an open source compiler infraructure and toolchain